 It’s important to know your family’s medical history and share it with your doctor as soon as possible.
 Physicians also strongly recommend seeking out comprehensive cardiovascular screenings.
 These tests should go beyond annual cholesterol and blood pressure checks by assessing lipid parameters and less traditional risk factors.
 If you do have a genetic predisposition for heart disease, it’s even more important to begin routine cardiovascular screenings early.

-To schedule a cardiovascular screening, you can make an appointment with your CHI St. Joseph and Texas A&M Health Network primary care physician or cardiologist.
-If you have a known pre-existing heart condition, learn more about how CHI St. Joseph Health’s leading cardiovascular team can help.
+To schedule a cardiovascular screening, you can make an appointment with your St. Joseph and Texas A&M Health Network primary care physician or cardiologist.
+If you have a known pre-existing heart condition, learn more about how St. Joseph Health’s leading cardiovascular team can help.

 American Heart Association | Family History and Heart Disease, Stroke